ziinaio/ziina/README.md

 You only need a standard OpenSSH server with a public IP that serves as an entry-point for your peers.
 Your peers only need a standard OpenSSH client.

+Starting Ziina inside an already open Zellij session will invite peers into that session.
+Otherwise Ziina will spin up a new Zellij session with a random name.

 ## How does it work?

 Ziina configures an ephemeral SSH remote port-forwarding tunnel on your public SSH server, pointing back to a local high-port.